Hyun Joo-yup: Broadcasting career

 Hyun, who retired in 2009, returned to the hardwood 5 years later, as a sports commentator for the MBC Sports Plus from 2014 to 2017.

-In an interview, Hyun, who had turned down many sports broadcasting offers he had received since his retirement, revealed that he initially said no because he felt he was not yet ready to step inside the hardwood but after he realized that if it becomes too late, he will never be able to come back to the court, which he considers his home, he finally said yes.
+In an interview, Hyun, who had turned down many sports broadcasting offers since his retirement, revealed that he initially said no because he felt he was not yet ready to step inside the hardwood but after he realized that if it becomes too late, he will never be able to come back to the court, which he considers his home, he finally said yes.

 On September 17, 2014, 39-year-old Hyun made his debut as a basketball commentator at the 2014 KBL Draft held in the Jamsil Students' Gymnasium, which was also Hyun’s first public appearance since his retirement press conference.

 In Hyun’s first year of broadcasting, he was partnered with the veteran sportscaster Han Myung-jae for the 2014–15 KBL season coverage.
 Since the 2015–16 season, Hyun was paired with sports commentator Jung Yong-gum.
 The duo was well-received by the public for their informative and engaging discussion.
 Hyun’s in-depth analysis and entertaining commentary became a hit to basketball fans.

 In 2017, Hyun was named Commentator of the Year by Jumpball (점프볼), the official media outlet and publication of the KBL.
 Hyun came in first place with 13 votes, followed by Choi Yeon-gil with 7 and Kim Dong-gwang with 6.
 The award was decided by a 30-member panel composed of basketball writers and broadcasters.

 After the announcement that Hyun will be joining the Changwon LG Sakers as their head coach, he made his last appearance as a broadcaster on April 26, 2017 when he came out as a guest commentator during the third game of the 2016–17 KBL finals between the Anyang KGC and the Seoul Samsung Thunders.